bcgov/site-status-checker/README.md

 ### HTTP Codes

-Sites that do respond will be checked for HTTP codes.
+Sites that do respond will receive HTTP status codes.
+Please see Wikipedia for a [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

+#### 200 - Success Codes

 `200`-codes indicate success.
 Any other codes may be generalized as an error.

-`300` codes are redirections, which are handled silently, reporting only final results.
+#### 400 and 500 - Error Codes

 `400`-codes indicate client errors.
+They are usually related to rights or incorrect addresses.

 `500`-codes indicate server errors.

-Please see this [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for an overview.
+The site could be down, overloaded, timing out othrewise unavailable.

+#### 100 and 300 - Unreported Codes

+`100`-codes are informational.
+These will not be reported.

+`300` codes are redirections.
+The will be silently followed, resulting in 200, 400 or 500 codes.

 ## Sample data